-In 2014, the Community Fund awarded grants to 87 local nonprofits, totaling nearly $100,000 in direct financial support.
-The 2014 Thom A. Fluellen award went to Educational Alliance to support their ongoing work integrating education, social services, arts, and recreation for 50,000 Downtown Manhattan residents.
+In 2015, the Community Fund awarded grants local nonprofits.
+The 2015 Thom A. Fluellen award went to Greenwich House to support their ongoing work integrating education, social services, arts, and recreation for 50,000 Downtown Manhattan residents.
 See the full list »

 Your support matters.
 Here are some of the ways that your contributions will change lives, with examples from past Community Fund recipients.

 Additionally, you may dedicate your donation to a colleague or friend.
 We will send a card acknowledging your gift to the person you’re honoring, or forward it to you to deliver personally.
 For more information on how to simplify your gift giving while doing good at the same time, please email Bill Pfeiffer.

 Every year the Community Fund selection committee awards one outstanding organization with a grant of $5,000.
 This is the Thom A. Fluellen Award, established to honor the late Staff Director of Community & Government Relations and his tireless efforts for his community.

 The Thom A. Fluellen award honors an organization that demonstrates the excellence that Thom made evident in his work, life, and commitment to New York University.
 It reminds us of his civic mindedness, his great sense of humor, and, most importantly, for teaching all who knew him how to live life to the fullest.